-Nicole Gökçebay* is an Associate in the International Department.
-She focuses her practice on international corporate compliance and internal and government investigations related primarily to the Foreign Corrupt Practices Act (FCPA) and other anti-corruption and human rights standards.
-She has assisted with internal and government investigations and compliance matters in the United States and Latin America.
-She also focuses her practice on international trade, with an emphasis on tariffs and customs.
-In the course of her practice, Ms. Gökçebay advises clients on trade policy and customs matters with an eye towards minimizing the cost of importing merchandise into the United States.
+Nicole Gökçebay is a Senior Associate in the International department.
+She focuses her practice on the design and implementation of international corporate compliance programs and internal and government investigations related primarily to the Foreign Corrupt Practices Act (FCPA) and other anti-corruption and human rights standards.
+She has assisted with cross border internal and government investigations and compliance matters, with a focus on Latin America.
+She has also supported the development and maturation of global compliance programs for publicly traded companies under appointed monitorships.

 - Law Clerk, Department of Homeland Security, Transportation Security Administration, 2017